Shortwave Radio Receiver Plans & Kit

 Shortwave Radio Kit from MTM Scientific, Inc.

 The SHORTWAVE RADIO KIT (#SWRAD) from MTM Scientific is a complete parts kit for building the shortwave radio described and shown here.
 This kit will allow you to build a shortwave radio for listening to worldwide broadcasts.
 In addition to this kit, you will also need a simple wire antenna, a pair of common headphones and a 9 Volt transistor radio battery.
 Please note that this kit requires electronic assembly and soldering.
 Also, tuning and controlling the regenerative feedback requires operator skill and technique.
 This kit is for advanced electronic hobbyists.
 Here is a link to the instructions we include with the kit: Shortwave Radio Kit Instructions.
-Our Shortwave Radio Kit price is $87.50 which includes free shipping by Air Mail to any destination worldwide.
+Our Shortwave Radio Kit price is $87.50 which includes free shipping in the USA.
+International shipping is not available at this time.

-Click Here to View other Interesting Projects at MTM Scientific, Inc.
+Click Here to view other kits and projects at MTM Scientific, Inc.